 Can You Use an Expired ID as Proof of Age?
 State Laws & Business Policies

-Posted on: June 15th, 2025
+Posted on: September 10th, 2025

 When it comes to age-restricted purchases and activities—like buying alcohol or entering a venue with a minimum age requirement—valid identification is a must.
 But what happens if your ID card is expired?
 Can you use an expired ID as proof of age, or can businesses or law enforcement only accept a valid unexpired ID?